andrew/ultimate-awesome/README.md

 - [awesome-google](https://github.com/brandonhimpfen/awesome-google) - A curated list of high-quality resources, tools, APIs, and services related to Google products and technologies.
 - [awesome-green-cloud-computing](https://github.com/brandonhimpfen/awesome-green-cloud-computing) - A curated list of awesome tools, resources, frameworks, and educational content focused on Green Cloud Computing—the practice of making cloud infrastructure and services more energy-efficient and environmentally sustainable.
 - [awesome-hbase](https://github.com/brandonhimpfen/awesome-hbase) - A curated list of awesome libraries, tools, frameworks, and resources for Apache HBase, a scalable, distributed, and NoSQL database built on top of Hadoop, designed for handling large amounts of data.
+- [awesome-heroku](https://github.com/brandonhimpfen/awesome-heroku) - A curated list of platforms, tools, buildpacks, add-ons, workflows, and learning resources for building, deploying, and scaling applications on Heroku.
 - [awesome-hugging-face](https://github.com/brandonhimpfen/awesome-hugging-face) - A curated list of awesome libraries, models, datasets, tutorials, and tools from and for the Hugging Face ecosystem.
 - [awesome-instagram](https://github.com/brandonhimpfen/awesome-instagram) - A curated list of high-quality tools, libraries, resources, and guides for working with Instagram.
 - [awesome-internet-freedom](https://github.com/brandonhimpfen/awesome-internet-freedom) - A curated list of tools, platforms, organizations, and resources that support free, open, and secure access to the internet.